RockSaw Raw Socket Library for Java

 Software icon

 RockSaw is a simple API for performing network I/O with IPv4 and IPv6 raw sockets in Java.
-It has been deployed on tens of thousands of computing nodes as part of custom enterprise applications.
-Also, RockSaw contains a Ping.java example program that demonstrates how to send ICMPv4 and ICMPv6 ECHO_REQUEST packets and how to receive ICMPv4 and ICMPv6 ECHO_REPLY packets.
+It is the de facto standard API for multi-platform raw socket programming in Java, having been deployed on hundreds of thousands of computing nodes as part of commercial products and custom enterprise applications.
+To help you get started, RockSaw contains a Ping.java example program that demonstrates how to send ICMPv4 and ICMPv6 ECHO_REQUEST packets and how to receive ICMPv4 and ICMPv6 ECHO_REPLY packets.

-The current version of RockSaw compiles on Linux, Win32 with Cygwin/MinGW/Winsock or Visual C++, Solaris 8/9/10, FreeBSD, and Darwin/Mac OS X. It should compile on other POSIX systems using the GNU tool chain.
+The current version of RockSaw compiles on the following 32-bit and 64-bit platforms: Linux, Windows with Cygwin/MinGW/Winsock or Visual C++, Solaris 8/9/10, FreeBSD, and Darwin/Mac OS X. It should compile on other POSIX systems using the GNU tool chain.

 The Ping.java example program requires VServ TCP/IP to compile because it uses the ICMPEchoPacket class.

-Some of the companies using RockSaw in their products are Cisco, Nortel, ByteSphere Technologies, and others.
+Some of the companies using RockSaw in their products are Cisco, Brocade, Nortel, ByteSphere Technologies, and others.

 On most operating systems, you must have root access or administrative privileges to use raw sockets.